databrickslabs/cicd-templates/README.md

 Short instructions:
 1) Install [Cookiecutter](https://github.com/cookiecutter/cookiecutter)
-2) cookiecutter  https://github.com/databricks/mlflow-deployments.git (or the SSH equivalent)
+2) cookiecutter git@github.com:databricks/mlflow-deployments.git (or the HTTPS equivalent)
 3) Create new GitHub repo and push created project files there
 4) Add DATABRICKS_HOST and DATABRICKS_TOKEN as Secrets to the newly created repo
 5) Implement DEV tests in dev-tests folder.
 These pipelines will be run on every push